DTU-advR/TidyThursday/README.md

 Before the Workshop
 -------------------

-Please note, that in order to participate, you prefarably should be able to connect to the internet via either DTU if you are a student at DTU or [eduroam](https://www.eduroam.org/) if you are a student at another University.
-It is also possible to use your phone as an access point.
+Due to time constraints, it is *super important* that you make sure to go through the following *before* the workshop:

+### Internet Connectivity

+Please note, the following internet connectivity options sorted according to descending speed/stability:

+-   DTU net if you are a student at DTU
+-   [Eduroam](https://www.eduroam.org/) if you are a student at another University
+-   DTU guest accounts (Arranged by CBIOvikings)
+-   Your phone as an access point

 ### Workshop with no internet access

-If you cannot connect to internet as described above, then *please* make sure, that you succesfully have installed [the latest version of R](https://mirrors.dotsrc.org/cran/) and also the [RStudio IDE](https://www.rstudio.com/products/rstudio/download/#download).
+It is possible to attend the workshop with no internet connection, however then you *must* have succesfully installed [the latest version of R](https://mirrors.dotsrc.org/cran/) and also the [RStudio IDE](https://www.rstudio.com/products/rstudio/download/#download).
 Note you must install `R` first and then `RStudio`.

 ### Workshop with internet access